 Once the extract reaches the desired strength (3 months minimum, 6 is better), remove the food ingredients from the alcohol for future use and strain through a fine sieve or paper coffee filter.
 Finally, bottle and label the final product.
 (I’m using these very nice 4-oz amber glass bottles that come with black lids for my extracts this year)

-A good quality, plain vodka that is at least 40% alcohol by volume (80 proof) is recommended because it isn’t flavored or aged in wood like other spirits are and it is strong enough to prevent the growth of bacteria and mold.
+A good quality, plain vodka that is at least 40% alcohol by volume (80 proof) is recommended because it isn’t flavored or aged in wood like other spirits are, and it is strong enough to prevent the growth of bacteria and mold.
 We want our extracts to be very well-preserved!
 I prefer to use vodka bottled in glass rather than plastic, and I grab whatever’s on sale.

-A non-alcoholic option is pure vegetable glycerine.
+A non-alcoholic option for all is pure food-grade vegetable glycerine.

-Combine the split vanilla beans and vodka in a canning jar—or divide between your individual small amber bottles.
-Cover and store in a dark place for 3 months to 6 months, shaking the jar every few days.
+Combine the vanilla beans, the cut-off tips, and vodka in a canning jar—or divide the bean pieces between your individual small amber bottles.
+Cover and store in a dark place for 3 to 6 months, shaking the jar(s) every few days.
 How fun to watch it turn from pale amber (below) to a very deep, rich mahogany color over time.

 To make pure lemon extract, you need the zest of 5 to 6 lemons to 1 cup vodka.
 This is a bit trickier than vanilla because of the nature of lemons (limes and oranges, too).
 The rind or zest is the outside yellow part.
 Next to this is the white “pith” and then the fruit inside.
 You want ONLY the zest to make the extract.

-It is very important that no pith is used in the extract or it will turn bitter.
+It is very important that no pith is used in the extract, or it will turn bitter.
 You can use a micro-plane or other type of “zester” tool, but it is labor-intensive.
 I prefer a soft-fruit peeler like my Zyliss Tomato and Fruit Peeler.
-It is precise and removes the zest in large pieces.
+It is precise and removes only the zest in large pieces.
 Adding one or two pieces of zest to the final gifting bottle of extract is, to me, more artful than a bunch of shavings that sink to the bottom, but that’s a personal preference.

 To make pure almond extract, combine 1/4 cup raw skinless almonds roughly chopped for each cup of vodka (the almond skin would make the extract bitter).
 Cover and store in a dark area for 2 to 3 months, shaking occasionally.

-To make pure chocolate extract, combine 6 tablespoons raw cacao nibs, like Navitas Naturals Organic Raw Cacao Nibs to each cup of vodka.
+To make pure chocolate extract, combine 6 tablespoons of raw cacao nibs, like Navitas Naturals Organic Raw Cacao Nibs to each cup of vodka.
 Cover and store in a dark area for 1 to 2 months, shaking occasionally.

 To make pure coffee extract, crush 4 tablespoons roasted coffee beans (don’t grind; crush them slightly in a food processor or using a mortar and pestle or similar) for each cup of vodka.
 Combine in a glass jar, apply lid tightly and shake well.
 Store in a dark area for 1 to 2 months, shaking the jar frequently.